KnpLabs/php-github-api/README.markdown

 Returns an array of watched repos as described in [http://develop.github.com/p/users.html#watched_repos](http://develop.github.com/p/users.html#watched_repos)

-### Get the authenticated user emails.
+### Get the authenticated user emails

-    $github->authenticate('ornicar', 'my-github-token');
     $emails = $github->getUserApi()->getEmails();

-Return an array of the authenticated user emails.
+Returns an array of the authenticated user emails.
+Requires authentication.

 ### Add an email to the authenticated user

-    $github->authenticate('ornicar', 'my-github-token');
     $github->getUserApi()->addEmail('my-email@provider.org');

-Return an array of the authenticated user emails.
+Returns an array of the authenticated user emails.
+Requires authentication.

 ### Remove an email from the authenticated user

-    $github->authenticate('ornicar', 'my-github-token');
     $github->getUserApi()->removeEmail('my-email@provider.org');

 Return an array of the authenticated user emails.
+Requires authentication.

 ## Issues